SnezhanaZdravkova/Boutique-Snow-White/README.md

 To create a new repository I took the following steps:

 > Logged into Github.
-> Clicked over to the ‘repositories’ section.
+> Clicked over to the 'repositories' section.
-> Clicked the green ‘new’ button.
+> Clicked the green 'new' button.
 This takes you to the create new repository page.
-> Once there under ‘repository template’ I chose the code institute template from the dropdown menu.
+> Once there under 'repository template' I chose the code institute template from the dropdown menu.
-> I input a repository name then clicked the green ‘create repository button’ at the bottom of the page.
+> I input a repository name then clicked the green 'create repository button' at the bottom of the page.
-> Once created I opened the new repository and clicked the green ‘Gitpod’ button to create a workspace in Gitpod for editing.
+> Once created I opened the new repository and clicked the green 'Gitpod' button to create a workspace in Gitpod for editing.

 ## Create the Heroku App:
 > Log in to Heroku or create an account.